WestDRI/wgpages/content/dataladIntro-202302.md

 Let's clone a remote dataset and store it locally as a subdataset:

-> From its description: A large and highly detailed volumetric cloud data set, intended to be used for various
-> purposes, including movie and game production as well as research.

 ```sh
 datalad clone --dataset . https://github.com/datalad-datasets/machinelearning-books   # get its structure
 tree